mojaloop/merchant-payment-docs/PI23-Sprint-1/Complex-Merchant_Register.md

 # User Story

-- As a DFSP user, I want to register merchants with multiple locations and multiple checkout counters in the merchant acquiring system portal so that those merchants can also be a part of the payment system.
+As a DFSP user, I want to register merchants with multiple locations and multiple checkout counters in the merchant acquiring system portal so that those merchants can also be a part of the payment system.

-Acceptance Criteria:
+## Acceptance Criteria

 - When I log in to the merchant acquiring portal, I should have the option to register a new merchant.
 - While registering a merchant, I should be able to provide information about multiple locations for that merchant, including the location name, address, and other relevant details in ISO format.